l0n3m4n/SearchToolkit/assets/contributing.md

 # Contributing to SearchToolkit
 ## How to contribute?
-We welcome contributions to help improve and expand the SearchToolkit!
+We welcome contributions to help improve and expand the **SearchToolkit**!
 Here's how you can contribute:

 - Fork the Repository
-    - Click the "Fork" button in the top-right corner of this repository to create your own copy.
+    - Click the "**Fork**" button in the top-right corner of this repository to create your own copy.

     - Clone Your Fork
         - Clone the forked repository to your local machine:
         - git clone https://github.com/l0n3m4n/SearchToolkit.git

-If you prefer the easiest way, you can use GitHub Desktop on Linux or Windows to manage your contributions.
+If you prefer the easiest way, you can use **GitHub Desktop on Linux or Windows** to manage your contributions.
 However, if you prefer using Git commands, just follow the instructions below.
 These steps are helpful if you're new to Git.

 ## Create a Branch